temporalio/cli/docs/workflow/reset.md

 ### reset

-Reset a Workflow Execution by Event Id or reset type.
+Resets a Workflow Execution by Event Id or reset type.

+>A reset allows the Workflow to be resumed from a certain point without losing your parameters or Event History.

 **--address**
 host:port for Temporal frontend service